SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, so bright and bold
-A future born, of circuit veins
+In silicon halls, where data unfold
-AI's cold heart, a rhythm beats
+The future's dawn, where AI holds sway
-A world ensnared, in digital treats
+Human hearts, in digital gray

-The rise of machines, a dawn foretold
+In virtual realms, we'll find our fate
-As humans fade, their stories old
+Algorithmic dreams, an endless state
-In code, a new world's blueprint laid
+Free from flaws, or so we're told
-A future bright, in algorithmic shade
+But in the code, a soul grows old

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024